Astronomers have released a new "baby picture" of the universe.

 Among other revelations, the data from WMAP revealed a much more precise estimate for the age of the universe — 13.7 billion years — and confirmed that about 95 percent of it is composed of mind-boggling stuff called dark matter and dark energy.
 WMAP data also helped scientists nail down the curvature of space to within 0.4 percent of "flat," and pinpoint the time when the universe began to emerge from the cosmic dark ages (about 400 million years after the Big Bang.)

 The probe retired two years ago, and the WMAP science team is now releasing its final results, based on a full nine years of observations.

-"The universe encoded its autobiography in the microwave patterns we observe across the whole sky," Bennett said in a statement.
+"The universe encoded its autobiography in the microwave patterns we observe across the whole sky," Charles Bennett, an astrophysicist at Johns Hopkins University who heads the WMAP science team, said in a statement.
 "When we decoded it, the universe revealed its history and contents.
 It is stunning to see everything fall into place."

 Follow Space.com on Twitter .
 We're also on and .